Welcome to BOOKS AND LETTERS

 Join the Great Conversation!

-The Stuff of Stones: Most Tuesdays, I’ll post some meditations on philosophy and culture.
+The Stuff of Stones are meditations on philosophy and culture.
 C. S. Lewis wrote that "Good philosophy must exist, if for no other reason, because bad philosophy needs to be answered."
-I’m taking the title of this column from Richard Wilbur’s clever and charming little poem titled, “Epistemology.”
+Often attributed to Thomas Aquinas, “The purpose of the study of philosophy is not to learn what others have thought, but to learn how the truth of things stands.”
+I’m taking this approach to philosophy and the title of this column from Richard Wilbur’s clever and charming little poem titled, “Epistemology.”

-Rumbling Toward Heaven: ‘Rumbling Toward Heaven’ is taken from FOC’s short story, “Revelation.”
+Rumbling Toward Heaven is taken from FOC’s short story, “Revelation.”
 It’s a reminder that there is a place where heaven meets earth, and it’s on that vast swinging bridge that all our virtues must be burned away as we find our place in grand procession rumbling toward heaven.
-It shouldn’t surprise you, then, when on most Saturdays I post a personal letter or essay springing from my Christian humanism, letters that tend to “lean away from typical social patterns, toward mystery and the unexpected.”
+These posts are personal letters and essays that tend to “lean away from typical social patterns, toward mystery and the unexpected.”

 Because ideas have consequences and the truth of matters is best conceived in dialectic, I invite you to engage in the conversation by reading, subscribing, and commenting.